Sacred-Sticks/Parogue-Heights/README.md

   - Pushes the player away from where they are currently facing with excessive force, launching them away
 - Glue Spray
   - Player can activate a sprayer to make any surface walkable
-- Jetpack
-  - Player can propel themselves according to their personal upward direction

 ## System Descriptions
 - Special Platforms